-What is sambal?
+What is Sambal?

 Raw sambal is usually eaten immediately, whilst properly cooked ones (that have been sautéed for the right amount of time) can be kept in the fridge for a long time (stored in an airtight container).
-The most popular ones in Singapore are:

 - sambal belacan - a raw chilli sauce that consists mainly of fresh red chillies, toasted belacan (shrimp paste), sugar and sometime calamansi lime (Limau kesturi).
 It is often mixed with fried ikan bills (anchovies) and peanuts.

-How to make
+How to Make

-How to use it
+How to Use

 - mixed with other condiments to make a dipping sauce such as mayonnaise sambal

-Where to buy
+Where to Buy

-In America and UK, Wholefoods stocks sambal oelek (as does Waitrose in the UK) but for other places outside of Asia, you will need to go to Asian stores.
+In America and UK, Wholefoods stocks sambal oelek (as does Waitrose in the UK.)
+For other places outside of Asia, you will need to go to Asian stores.

-Unfortunately, it's not possible to compile a list of alternatives of the over 200 types of sambal, so I'm only focusing on the 2 most ubiquitous versions here (sambal oelek & sambal belacan goreng).
+Unfortunately, it's not possible to compile a list of alternatives of the over 200 types of sambal, so I'm only focusing on Sambal Oelek here.

 The best options for replacing sambal oelek should have a spicy taste but also the same tanginess and freshness that this raw sambal does.
 They are listed below from best to worst: